Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • The Museum of London location near the Barbican has closed.
 (The Museum of London Docklands remains open.)
 Its exhibits will be back on display as "The London Museum" in West Smithfield in 2026.

-• St. Paul's Cathedral is now open Mon–Sat 8:30–16:30 (dome opens at 9:30), except that on Wednesdays the church and dome don't open until 10:00.
-Its Whispering Gallery remains closed for the time being.
+• St. Paul's Cathedral is now usually open Mon–Sat 8:30–16:30 (dome opens at 9:30), except that on Wednesdays the church and dome don't open until 10:00 — but it's still worth checking its calendar for exact hours before your visit.
+Its Whispering Gallery has reopened.

 • In the off-season (Sept–April), evensong at Westminster Abbey is now on Sat at 15:00.

-• Pollock's Toy Museum is currently closed while it moves locations.
+• Pollock's Toy Museum is closed while it seeks a new permanent home.

-• Greenwich's Clocktower Market, recently renamed as the "Greenwich Vintage Market," has moved to a spot just opposite the St. Alfege Church and is now held on weekends (Fri–Sun) and bank holidays, 8:00–17:00.
+• Greenwich's Clocktower Market, now renamed as the "Greenwich Vintage Market," has moved to a spot just opposite the St. Alfege Church and is now held on weekends (Fri–Sun) and bank holidays, 8:00–17:00.

 • The vintage market housed in the former Truman Brewery on Brick Lane is now open daily 11:00–18:30 (until 18:00 Sat–Sun).